dpinney/neural_imaging_utilities/README.md

 # Installation

+To install virtual environments with the required components of each subdirectory to this repository, call the install() function of entrypoints.py.
 Transfer learning with TensorFlow Hub requires Python 3 and TensorFlow 2 (the full list of requirements are in requirements.txt under the TF_Transfer_Learning subdirectory of this repository).
 The LLFF subdirectory, on the other hand, requires Python 2 and TensorFlow 1 (requirements.txt in the LLFF subdirectory).
-A virtual environment is suggested for the unique requirements of the subdirectory.
-NeRF requires GPU support to process 3D models in a timely manner (see Colab).
-The Google Colab requires a command line argument (analogous to config_fern.txt in the Colab example) that specicifies a data directory containing image data, poses, and focal data.
+NeRF requires GPU support to process 3D models in a timely manner. run_nerf.py requires a command line argument (analogous to config_fern.txt in the Colab example) that specicifies a data directory containing image data, poses, and focal data.
+This data is outputted under LLFF/scenedir by calling the llff_poses() function within entrypoints.py.
 Images to be 3D reconstructed within the LLFF subdirectory at a maximum view of 180 degrees should be taken in a grid format (see LLFF instructions on GitHub).
 For 360 degree 3D reconstruction, refer to the NeRF instructions on GitHub.
 NeRF outputs object geometry and a 3D rendering of the object.

 # File Import